Animals That Talk and Why the Blogger (Mostly) Doesn't Care for the Trope

-I don't get books which use animals exclusively (no people).
-The animals do all the same things humans do and wear the same kinds of clothes and have the same kind of relationships and the only difference seems to be that they live in burrows or whatnot but otherwise, they are really just humans with furry faces.
+I'm not a huge fan of books which use animals exclusively (no people).
+The animals do all the same things humans do and wear the same kinds of clothes and have the same kinds of relationships and the only difference seems to be that they live in burrows or whatnot but otherwise, they are really just humans with furry faces.

 And I don't get it.